ShiRo-25/LaTeX_Templates/README.md

 # LaTeX Layouts
-Here you may find __LaTeX Layouts__ for the following documents:
+Here you may find my __LaTeX Layouts__ for the following documents:
-- Annoted Bibliography
+- Annotated Bibliography: A layout for organize bibliographic references, were should include a summary of the papers/book you read, as well as, an evaluation where you express your opinion.
-- Cientific Article
+- Master Thesis (still on hold)
-- Master Thesis
+- Scientific Paper

 # Build
 ```